jmackfair/toDoList/README.md

 # toDoList
-A front-end only to-do list application built with Node.js, Express, HTML, CSS, JSS, and EJS.
+A to-do list application built with Node.js, Express, HTML, CSS, JSS, and EJS.
+It includes a front-end and Node.js with Express server.

 The objectives of this project is to allow users to: